Centre for Socioeconomic Aspects of Schooling

-Established in 2000, IOE Centre for Socioeconomic Development of Schooling explores external and internal socioeconomic factors underlying the performance and development of the Russian school system.
+Established in 2000, IOE Centre for Socioeconomic Aspects of Schooling explores external and internal socioeconomic factors underlying the performance and development of the Russian school system.

 The Centre pursues multi-faceted research and liaison with various stakeholders to foster education equality across communities, promote appropriate teaching, ensure adequate financing and governance, and enhance learning outcomes.